 Back to top

-Writing: Theory and Practice with Group-Written Scripts, Lesson block 13-16
+Intermediate Writing--Theory and Practice with Group-Written Scripts, Lesson block 13-16

-13) ****Simple Premise Routine—ideal, 3 hours
+13) ****Simple Premise Routine—the "holy grail" for writing classical stand-up comedy routines, 3 hours

 How to use all the joke forms and joke formats learned through Lessons 1-12 to: